In the guide

 Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013

 These Regulations provide consumers with a 14-day cooling-off period for most 'distance contracts' (those made via the internet etc) and 'off-premises contracts' (those made, for example, in a consumer's home).
-They also require certain information to be given to consumers, both for off-premises contracts and where consumers make an agreement on a trader's business premises.
+They also require certain information to be given to consumers, not only for off-premises and distance contracts but also where consumers make an agreement on a trader's business premises.
 Traders cannot make hidden charges, and additional charges can only be made with the consumer's express agreement.

 For more information see:

 Where a trader supplies a service, they owe a duty of care to the consumer and to others who might be affected by their work.
 If their work is substandard, the duty of care may be breached and the person who suffers a loss may be able to make a claim.
 This applies even where there is no direct contract between the parties - for example, where the claim is made by one of the consumer's friends or relatives, or where the trader is a subcontractor who is not working directly for the consumer.
 The duty of care is similar to the standard of 'reasonable care and skill' (see 'What the consumer can expect (statutory rights)' above), and it applies to the standard of work rather than guaranteeing a particular outcome.

 A misrepresentation is a false statement of fact made by a person or their agent that induces someone else to make a contract with them.